Data Management Platform (DMP)

-Chosing & implementing a DMP isn't rocket science yet it needs to be done knowing your data-driven marketing strategy & the technics behind it.
-Too often organizations chose & implement a DMP without truly knowing how they will use it & create ROI.
+Chosing and implementing a DMP isn't rocket science yet it needs to be done knowing your data-driven marketing strategy and the technics behind it.
+Too often organizations chose and implement a DMP without truly knowing how they will use it and create ROI.

 We recommend to take the follow actions step to deliver a succesful DMP project:

 - Understand your context.
 Do you need a DMP in the first place ?
-If you have e-commerce activities and/or combined on- & off-line activities you likely will.
+If you have e-commerce activities and/or combined on- and off-line activities you likely will.

-- Define your use-cases in detail: what audiences would you want to build & leverage?
+- Define your use-cases in detail: what audiences would you want to build and leverage?
 What execution channels do you use & who owns them (agency or interal)?

-- Build your business case: how much could you save through suppression across channels or combining on- & offline?
+- Build your business case: how much could you save through suppression across channels or combining on- and offline?
 How much better could you target & thus spend your budget?

 - Choose your DMP platform: evaluate the functionalities you need vs. the functionalities every platform offers.
 Try to look beyond the sales pitch to evaluate if this platform can truly enable your use-cases

-- Technically implement your DMP platform into detail and make sure you track what you need & connect to all your execution channels
+- Technically implement your DMP platform into detail and make sure you track what you need and connect to all your execution channels

 - Deliver use-cases 1 by 1: no DMP trajectory ends at technical implementation.
-Once implemented, your DMP Coach needs to work with marketeers to set-up & deliver the use-cases one by one.
+Once implemented, your DMP Coach needs to work with marketeers to set-up and deliver the use-cases one by one.

-element61 has done various DMP RFPs, is partner to multiple DMP platforms & has managed various DMP implementations.
-We understand DMPs in-depth & understand their potential.
+element61 has done various DMP RFPs, is partner to multiple DMP platforms and has managed various DMP implementations.
+We understand DMPs in-depth and understand their potential.
 It is our mission to help organizations along every step.

 Our consultants are experienced in all major DMPs.
 We are a trusted implementation partner of below DMPs: